 The Library of Congress and the U.S. Capitol are open to visitors with timed entry tickets.

-TIP: When the U.S. Capitol Visitor Center is open, you can walk to the Thomas Jefferson Building via an underground tunnel; a nice break on a winter day.
-The Library of Congress is open Tuesday to Saturday and the U.S. Capitol is open Monday to Friday.
+TIP: When the U.S. Capitol Visitor Center is open, you can walk between the Capitol and the Library of Congress via an underground tunnel, a nice break on a winter day.

 Plan a Washington DC Holiday Getaway